 - Net 10

 - Net 30

 - Due on Receipt

-Let us see how these terms work, for example, if your vendor sends a vendor invoice using payment term Net 30, that means you are supposed to pay before the 30 days period gets over otherwise it will be considered as a past due invoice, and you might have to pay late fees.
+Let us see how these terms work, for example, if your vendor sends an invoice using payment term Net 30, that means you are supposed to pay before the 30 days period gets over otherwise it will be considered as a past due invoice, and you might have to pay late fees.

 Evaluate and Enter Bill Information

 Once the bill is received from a supplier or vendor, you need to start evaluating your bill details for more accurate results.

 For instance, if you receive an invoice for the products ordered, make sure you match the products with the list mentioned in your invoice.
 If the invoice is generated for the goods or services, then make sure the services were provided as described on the invoice.

 It is important to evaluate and match invoices with the goods or services mentioned to check whether everything mentioned is right or not and if there is any double entry.

 Once this step is done, you can start entering the invoice information either in your ledger accounts or in the software you are using.
 Once the invoices are accounted for you need to cross-check all the details you will be able to enter all AP for your company and you can also have an approval hierarchy or appropriate approval process just to make sure it is legitimate and accurate.